brittonlaroche/realm-tensorflow/README.md

 The source code to the fucntion is available here on github under the HTML directory and in the link below:
 https://github.com/brittonlaroche/realm-tensorflow/blob/main/html/fnc_loadCSV.js

-Also notice that you can load your own CSV file by uploaing it into git hub and then gettin gthe link to the __"RAW"__ file.
+Also notice that you can load your own CSV file by uploaing it into git hub and then getting the link to the __"RAW"__ file.
+Paste the new link into the html file for teh function call and you will be loading your own data set.
+The function handles strings and numbers only.
+It makes one exception for a field labled __"date"__ which it will treat as a string.

 __NOTE: it has to be the RAW file or it won't load correctly!!!__

 https://raw.githubusercontent.com/brittonlaroche/realm-tensorflow/main/data/fuel_sales_price.csv